 Introducing guest blogger Samara from Extra Dough Pro

 Madrid, the capital of Spain, is chock-full of historic landmarks, cultural events, and exquisite scenery.
-It’s the type of place where you and your family could spend months, exploring the old city streets, enjoying the attractions, and sampling local dishes.
+It’s the type of place where you and your family could spend months, exploring the old city streets, enjoying the attractions, taking day trips and sampling local dishes.
 But what if you only had 24 hours to “do it all” in Madrid?

 With just one day to hit Madrid’s hot spots, I strongly advise you to create a detailed itinerary.
 With so little time and so much to see, this isn’t when you want to wing it.